cmeiklejohn/kubernetes-hello-world-example/AWS/class-task.md

 The following instructions indicate the steps that need to be followed to complete this task:

-0. Pull the task container
+0. Pull and run the task container.
 1. Build the image with Docker.
 2. Upload your image to an online container image registry.
 3. Launch the image using the Kubernetes cluster provided to you.